 What is interesting in Australia is that about a week prior to the American distribution deal between Warner/Reprise, and Atlantic, Atlantic had signed a four year distribution deal with Rupert Murdoch's Festival company.
 Atlantic had agreed to help Warner's setup new overseas operations in Australia and the Festival deal did not go down well.
 For the first two years of operation Warner in Australia continued to use the pressing and distribution facilities of ARC, which was in effect CBS records, as it had since the early 1960s.

 It is unclear how this compilation came to be, other than it seems to be a fairly standard multi-market sampler.
 However, it is clearly after the establishment of the Warner's Australian arm in July 1970 and launch as Warner Bros. in October 1970; and after the renaming of the Australian division due the anti-trust laws to Kinney Music in about October 1971, and prior to the establishment of the WEA brand in early 1972.
-As far as I can establish no other Australian releases used the Kinney brand.
-Australian bands Autumn, Band of Light and Tamam Shud were Warner Australia’s first three local signings and were released on the green Warner label in Australia.
-(Autumn at least was strangely licensed to Philips in New Zealand).
+As far as I can establish there were no other Australian releases that used the Kinney brand.
+(Autumn, at least, was strangely licensed to Philips in New Zealand).